oeed/CraftOS-Standards/Communication-Standards/rednet.md

 ### If nRecipient equals nAnswerChannel ###

-The packet stays on the same computer and gets handled as an incoming packet.
+The packet stays on the same computer and gets handled as an ingoing packet.

 ### If sender computer ID doesn´t equal reciever computer ID ###